carpentries-incubator/intro-image-classification-cnn/episodes/01-introduction.md

 - Explain the difference between artificial intelligence, machine learning and deep learning
 - Explain how machine learning is used for regression and classification tasks
 - Understand what algorithms are used for image classification
-- Perform an image classification using a convolutional neural network
+- Perform an image classification using a convolutional neural network (CNN)

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## What is machine learning?
 Machine learning is a set of tools and techniques which let us find patterns in data.
-This lesson will introduce you to only one of these techniques, **Deep Learning** with **convolutional neural network**, but there are many more.
+This lesson will introduce you to only one of these techniques, **Deep Learning** with **convolutional neural network**, abbreviated as **CNN**, but there are many more.

 The techniques breakdown into two broad categories, predictors and classifiers.
 Predictors are used to predict a value (or set of values) given a set of inputs, for example trying to predict the cost of something given the economic conditions and the cost of raw materials or predicting a country’s GDP given its life expectancy.
 Classifiers try to classify data into different categories, or assign a label; for example, deciding what characters are visible in a picture of some writing or if a message is spam or not.